bambora/dev.bambora.com/source/docs/guides/partner_quickstart/setup.md

 # Partner Quickstart

 Welcome to our partner setup guide.
-Use this space to learn how to request your partner account, and how to test our Onboarding API.
+Learn how to request your partner account, and how to test the Onboarding API.

 This guide will show you how to create and configure a test account.